 - All residents are required to participate in the annual "Intentions Process" held mid-spring semester.
 During this process, students will complete an application indicating whether they plan to return to student housing in the fall.
 Students who do not participate in the Intentions Process during the dates set by Residence Life will forfeit their deposit and must reapply for the next academic year and pay all applicable application fees and deposit should they decide to return to student housing.

-- Occupancy Over Thanksgiving, Spring and Winter Break Periods.
+- Occupancy Over Fall, Spring and Winter Break Periods.

-- Students may continue to occupy their rooms over the Thanksgiving, winter and spring break periods with no additional charge.
+- Students may continue to occupy their rooms over the fall, winter and spring break periods with no additional charge.

 - Meal service is not provided over the winter break.